Gemini-Abhi/EXCEL_Projects/README.md

-# EXCEL_Projects
-Flipkart Inventory Project
+# FLIPKART INVENTORY PROJECT DASHBOARD

 This dataset contains Flipkart Inventory details.
 Coloumns present are as follows: